 Attention All UM Students

 All students intending to graduate must apply for graduation.
 Responsibility for meeting all graduation requirements rests with the student.
-By submitting your graduation application, you acknowledge that you have reviewed your degree audit in CAPP and understand your graduation eligibility.
+By submitting your graduation application, you acknowledge that you have reviewed your degree evaluation (CAPP) in Banner Self-Service and understand your graduation eligibility.
 For additional information, refer to the appropriate section below.

 General Graduation Requirements – Undergraduate